 Flavorful Baked Rice with Tuna

-Kitchen Spotlight Ocean fresh catch of the day.
+Featured in Ocean fresh catch of the day.

 This baked rice with veggies and tuna offers the perfect combination of a wholesome and satisfying meal.
 A medley of vegetables such as zucchini, bell peppers, tomatoes, and eggplant is roasted first to enhance flavor.
 While baking, the mixture of rice absorbs a savory broth and infuses with the flavors of tuna and herbs.
 Finished with a golden layer of parmesan cheese, this no-fuss one-pan recipe is great for busy days.
 Switch up the veggies according to the season, and the canned tuna ensures loaded protein without breaking the bank.
 It's the ultimate easy dish for family dinners.